doctrine/data-fixtures/README.md

 ```

 ### Unique references
-You can generate unique references that are destroyed after use.
+You can generate unique references that made obsolete after use.
+This ensures that you do not reuse single-use references for a given
-Unique references are always tagged and invalidated only within the
+context (tag).
+Unique references are invalidated only within the
 scope of the assigned tag:

 ```php